-The state also provides postemployment health care and dental benefits to state employees and their spouses and dependents (when applicable) and utilizes a "pay-as-you-go" funding policy.
-These are sometimes referred to as Other Post Employment Benefits or "OPEB."
-As reported in the state's OPEB Actuarial Valuation Report, the state has an Unfunded Actuarial Accrued Liability relating to state retirees' other postemployment benefits which was estimated at \$71.81 billion as of June 30, 2014 (as compared to \$64.57 billion estimated as of June 30, 2013).
+The state also provides retiree health care and dental benefits to retired state employees and their spouses and dependents (when applicable) and almost exclusively utilizes a "pay-as-you-go" funding policy.
+These benefits are referred to as "Other Post-Employment Benefits" or "OPEB."
+As reported in the state's OPEB Actuarial Valuation Report, the state has an Actuarial Accrued Liability "AAL" relating to OPEB estimated at \$71.81 billion as of June 30, 2014, of which \$71.77 billion is unfunded (as compared to \$64.57 billion estimated as of June 30, 2013).